svc333/overview/glossary/glossary.md

 An open protocol that uses TCP/IP to provide access to directories that support an X.500 model and that does not incur the resource requirements of the more complex X.500 Directory Access Protocol (DAP).
 For example, LDAP can be used to locate people, organizations, and other resources in an Internet or intranet directory.

+### Linux Hyperledger project
+{: #x8888396}

+An open source, collaborative effort to advance blockchain technology by identifying and addressing important features for a cross-industry open standard for distributed ledgers that can transform the way business transactions are conducted globally.
+Hyperledger serves as the foundation code for the IBM Blockchain products, services, and solutions.
+See also [Hyperledger fabric](#x8889858).

 ### local cloud
 {: #x8439194}